What is Mental Health?

 The World Health Organization has said that there is no “official” definition of mental health, however, it says that it is a complete state of physical, mental and social well-being, and not only refers to the absence of disease or illness, this evidently because anyone can suffer from stress or a specific problem and is not necessarily said to be a person who does not enjoy mental health.

-Mental health is associated with a person’s reasoning, their emotions and how they control and externalize them, as well as their behaviour when faced with everyday events such as paying bills, losing their job, changing their residence, and so on.
+Mental health is associated with a person’s reasoning, their emotions and how they control and externalize them, as well as their behavior when faced with everyday events such as paying bills, losing their job, changing their residence, and so on.
 Mental health leads us to have a positive image of ourselves, so by having a good image of myself, I can project a good image to others.

 Authors have said that mental health is the state of equilibrium between a person and his socio-cultural environment, so it can be said that it has welfare and that in turn enjoys a great quality of life, and so because who enjoys mental health, not only enjoys a positive aptitude, but also knows how to handle adversity and face them.
 Hence, it is directly associated with the terms health and fitness, although mental health goes far beyond the physical part and state of a person’s body.